-- The burden of community-acquired pneumonia (CAP) is significant,1-3 with annual costs approximately €10.1 billion in Europe and over \$17 billion in the United States - The most commonly isolated CAP bacterial pathogen is Streptococcus pneumoniae.
-Other common causes of community-acquired bacterial pneumonia (CABP) include Haemophilus influenzae, Moraxella catarrhalis, and Staphylococcus aureus - New therapies for CABP are needed because of the rise of antibacterial resistance and the undesirable risks and side effects associated with current treatments6-1 - Lefamulin is a novel semisynthetic pleuromutilin antibiotic in development for the treatment of CABP.
-Lefamulin inhibits protein synthesis by binding selectively and specifically to the peptidyl transferase center of the 50S ribosomal subunit - The objective of the study was to describe the safety and tolerability of lefamulin, with an intravenous (IV) to oral switch option, in the first phase 3 trial in adult patients with CABP
+- The burden of community-acquired pneumonia (CAP) is significant,1-3 with annual costs approximately €10.1 billion in Europe and over \$17 billion in the United - The most commonly isolated CAP bacterial pathogen is Streptococcus pneumoniae.
+Other common causes of community-acquired bacterial pneumonia (CABP) include Haemophilus influenzae, Moraxella catarrhalis, and Staphylococcus aureus5 - New therapies for CABP are needed because of the rise of antibacterial resistance and the undesirable risks and side effects associated with current treatments6-1 - Lefamulin is a novel semisynthetic pleuromutilin antibiotic in development for the treatment of CABP.
+Lefamulin inhibits protein synthesis by binding selectively and specifically to the peptidyl transferase center of the 50S ribosomal subunit12